 There are many topics in the field of medicine that remain experimental, unproven and/or unconventional.
 It’s essential that clinicians are informed about the full range of approaches their patients may be using, and that CME is a place where clinicians can learn about and debate controversies.

 Equally important, clinicians should be able to trust that accredited CME activities are evidence-based and balanced.
-As described in the CME Clinical Content Validation Policy, accredited CME providers are responsible for validating clinical content to ensure that education supports safe, effective patient care.
+As described in Standard 1: Ensure Content is Valid, accredited CME providers are responsible for validating clinical content to ensure that education supports safe, effective patient care.
 This responsibility belongs to the accredited CME provider — whether the activity is directly provided or jointly provided.

 To protect the integrity of accredited CME and of the clinician/patient relationship, all patient care recommendations must be based on evidence that is accepted within the profession of medicine and all scientific research used to support patient care recommendations must conform to generally accepted standards of experimental design, data connection, and analysis.

 Thus, CME providers need to develop activities that encourage free and rigorous scientific discourse — while ensuring that faculty do not advocate or promote unscientific treatments and that clinical care recommendations are based on established scientific consensus.
 When a CME activity includes information about an approach to diagnosis or treatment that is not generally accepted, it is allowable to facilitate debate and discussion about the approach, but it is not allowable to advocate for the test or treatment, or teach clinicians how or when to use it.

 Several strategies can be utilized to facilitate discussion about controversial topics without promoting unscientific care recommendations in accredited CME activities:

 - Set firm parameters for faculty: explain that they can facilitate debate and discussion about controversial topics without recommending diagnostic or treatment approaches that have not reached scientific consensus or teaching clinicians how to use or perform those treatments or interpret those tests.